Tuesday, February 6th

 Panel Members:

-Panelist: Nick Ilyadis, VP Product Planning, Achronix
+Panelist: Nick Ilyadis, VP, Product Planning, Achronix

 Panelist: Rohit Mittal, Systems/Silicon Lead, Google